 The UPS has a fairly extensive list of prohibited items.
 The list includes alcohol, animals furs, articles of “Exceptional value” and most HAZMAT items.

 The UPS has semi-regular seminars and tutorials for sending hazardous materials.
-The best way to determine if what you want to ship is applicable for shipping you can check the UPS hazardous support contact.
+Check with the UPS hazardous support contact to determine if what you want to ship is on the approved HAZMAT list.

 - Air bags

-Despite these restrictions, however, you can still send many other HAZMAT.
-The best way to ensure the material you are sending isn’t restricted is to contact your local USPS.
-You can also check out the USPS shipping restrictions page.
+Despite these restrictions, however, you can still send many other hazardous materials.
+The best way to ensure the material you are sending is not restricted is to contact your local USPS.

 What are the restrictions on international mail?